Facts Concerning the Late Arthur Jermyn and His Family: Plot

-The story begins by describing the ancestors of Sir Arthur Jermyn, a British nobleman.
+The story begins by describing the ancestors of Sir Arthur Jermyn, an English nobleman.
 His great-great-great-grandfather was Sir Wade Jermyn, an early explorer of the Congo region whose books on a mysterious white civilization there were ridiculed.
-He was confined to an asylum in 1765.
-Lovecraft describes how the Jermyn family has a peculiar physical appearance that began to appear in the children of Wade Jermyn and his mysterious and reclusive wife, who Wade claimed was Portuguese.
+Wade returned from his second expedition to the Congo with his wife, reportedly the daughter of a Portuguese trader, and infant son Philip.
+His wife, described as "violent and singular", was kept in "Oriental seclusion" in Jermyn House, with not even the servants seeing her closely.
+She accompanied Wade back to Africa on his third and final expedition, from which Sir Wade returned alone.
+Wade was confined to an asylum in 1765 after raving about "creatures half of the jungle and half of the impiously aged city", dying three years later.
+Lovecraft describes how the descendants of Wade Jermyn and his mysterious and reclusive wife have had a peculiar physical appearance.

+Sir Wade's son, Philip, was described as stupid and prone to fits of violence, with a small, agile, and powerful frame.
+In 1780, he married the daughter of his gamekeeper, but abandoned his pregnant wife to join the Royal Navy as a common sailor.
+Following the end of the American Revolutionary War, he joined a merchant ship, from which he disappeared one night as it lay off the Congo coast.

-Wade's son, Philip Jermyn, was a sailor who joined the navy after fathering his son and disappeared from his ship one night as it lay off the Congo coast.
-Philip's son, Robert Jermyn, was a scientist who made two expeditions into the interior of Africa.
-He married a daughter of the (fictional) 7th Viscount Brightholme and fathered three children, two of whom suffered from severe disabilities, but the middle one of whom, Nevil Jermyn, had a son, Alfred, who was Arthur's father.
-In 1852, Robert met with an explorer, Samuel Seaton, who described "a grey city of white apes ruled by a white god".
-Robert killed the explorer after hearing this, as well as all three of his children.
-Nevil managed to save his son, Alfred, before his death.
-Robert was put in an asylum and, after two years, died there.
+Sir Philip's son, Robert Jermyn, was an ethnologist who studied the African relics brought to Jermyn House by Sir Wade and made two lengthy expeditions into the interior of Africa.
+Researching legends of the Onga tribe, he observed commonalities between his grandfather's stories and native myths.
+In 1815, he married a daughter of the (fictional) 7th Viscount Brightholme and fathered three children: his son Nevil and two other children who suffered from severe disabilities and were kept in seclusion.
+Nevil was described as a "singularly repellent person" who combined his grandfather's pugnaciousness with his mother's haughtiness; in 1849, he eloped with a "vulgar dancer", returning the following year as a widower with his infant son, Alfred.
+In 1852, Robert met with an explorer, Samuel Seaton, who described Onga legends of a "grey city of white apes ruled by a white god".
+Robert strangled the explorer to death after hearing this, as well as all three of his children.
+Nevil managed to save Alfred before his death.
+Robert was put in an asylum, dying two years later after repeatedly attempting suicide and refusing to speak.